Wykebeck Woods

 Take on the Wyke Beck Way

 Want to explore some of Leeds’ greenest areas in one day?
 Take on the Wyke Beck Way.
 The route is on the National Cycle Network and follows path 6.
-A map of the route at Wyke Beck Way can be found here.
+A map of the route at Wyke Beck Way can be found on OS Maps.

 The 6.7 mile route (or 13.4 miles if you want to challenge yourself and ride there and back) takes you on a journey from Roundhay Park, one of Europe’s biggest urban parks, through to the grand Temple Newsam Estate.
 Following the Beck along the way you can take in the scenic views of the Wyke Beck valley and explore the five nature reserves, Wyke Beck Woods, Arthur’s Rein, Killingbeck Fields, Primrose Valley and Halton Moor.
 The route uses a mix of quiet roads, cycle routes and pathways, so grab your bike and explore.